mrcavalcanti/mosaicoo/docs/sources/administration/preferences/change-grafana-theme.md

 +++
 aliases = ["/docs/grafana/latest/administration/preferences/change-grafana-theme/"]
-description = "How to set the Grafana UI theme" keywords = ["grafana", "configuration", "documentation", "home"] title = "Change UI theme" weight = 200
+description = "How to set the Mosaicoo UI theme" keywords = ["grafana", "configuration", "documentation", "home"] title = "Change UI theme" weight = 200
 +++

-# Change Grafana UI theme
+# Change Mosaicoo UI theme

 In Grafana, you can modify the UI theme configured in the Settings or Preferences.
 Set the UI theme for the server, an organization, a team, or your personal user account using the instructions in this topic.